libsql/sqld/docs/HRANA_3_SPEC.md

 The client should close even streams for which the `open_stream` request returned an error.

+If there is an open cursor for the stream, the cursor is closed together with the stream.

 > This request was introduced in Hrana 1.

 #### Execute a statement